-- 1. An integrated gate driver such as the UCD7230 can be used to generate the FLT signal.
-The UCD7230 monitors the voltage drop across the high side FET and if it exceeds a resistor/voltage programmed threshold, the UCD7230 activates its fault output.
+- 1. An integrated gate driver, such as the UCD72xx family of integrated gate drivers, can be used to generate the FLT signal.
+The driver monitors the voltage drop across the high side FET and if it exceeds a resistor/voltage programmed threshold, the driver activates its fault output.
 The FLT input can be disabled by reconfiguring the FLT pin to be a sequencing pin in the GUI.
 A logic high signal on the FLT input causes a hardware interrupt to the internal CPU.
 The CPU then determines which DPWM outputs are configured to be associated with the voltage rail that contained the fault and disables those DPWM and SRE outputs.
 This process takes about 14 microseconds. - 2.
 Inputs CS-1A, CS-1B, CS-2A and CS-3A each drive an internal analog comparator.
 These comparators can be used to detect the voltage output of a current sense circuit.
 Each comparator has a separate PMBus configurable threshold.
-This threshold is set by issuing the FAST_OC_FAULT_LIMIT command.
+This threshold is set by issuing the FAST\OC\FAULT\LIMIT command.
 Though the command is specified in amperes, the hardware threshold is programmed with a value between 31mV and 2V in 64 steps.
-The relationship between the amperes to sensed volts is configured using the IOUT_CAL_GAIN command.
-When the current sense voltage exceeds the configured threshold the corresponding DPWM and SRE outputs are driven low on the voltage rail with the fault.

-3. Each Current Sense input to the UCD9220 is also monitored by the 12-bit ADC.
-Each measured value is scaled using the IOUT_CAL_GAIN and IOUT_CAL_OFFSET commands.
-The currents for each power stage configured as part of a voltage rail are summed and compared to the OC limit set by the IOUT_OC_FAULT_LIMIT command.
-The action taken when a fault is detected is defined by the IOUT_OC_FAULT_RESPONSE command.
+The relationship between amperes to sensed volts is configured by issuing the IOUT\CAL\GAIN command.
+When the current sense voltage exceeds the configured threshold the corresponding DPWM and SRE outputs are driven low on the voltage rail with the fault. - 3.
+Each Current Sense input to the UCD9224 is also monitored by the 12-bit ADC.
+Each measured value is scaled using the IOUT\CAL\GAIN and IOUT\CAL\OFFSET commands.
+The currents for each power stage configured as part of a voltage rail are summed and compared to the over-current limit set by the IOUT\OC\FAULT\LIMIT command.
+The action taken when a fault is detected is defined by the IOUT\OC\FAULT\RESPONSE command.

-Because the current measurement is averaged with a smoothing filter, the response time to an Over-current condition depends on a combination of the time constant (τ) from Table 5, the recent measurement history, and how much the measured value exceeds the over-current limit.
-When the current steps from a current (I_1) that is less than the limit to a higher current (I_2) that is greater than the limit, the output of the smoothing filter is:
+Because the current measurement is averaged with a smoothing filter, the response time to an over-current condition depends on a combination of the time constant ( $\tau$ ) from Table 5, the recent measurement history, and how much the measured value exceeds the over-current limit.
+When the current steps from a current ( $I_1$ ) that is less than the limit to a higher current ( $I_2$ ) that is greater than the limit, the output of the smoothing filter is:

-$$I{\text{smoothed}}(t) = I_1 + \left(I_2 - I_1\right) \left(1 - e^{\frac{-t}{\tau}}\right)$$ (9)
+$$I{\text{smoothed}}(t) = I_1 + (I_2 - I_1) \left( 1 - e^{-t/\tau} \right)$$ (11)

-At the point when $I{smoothed}$ exceeds the limit, the smoothing filter lags time, t{lag} is:
+At the point when Ismoothed exceeds the limit, the smoothing filter lags time, tlag is:

-$$t{lag} = \tau \ln \left(\frac{I_2 - I_1}{I_2 - I{limit}} \right)$$ (10)
+$$t{lag} = \tau \ln \left( \frac{I_2 - I_1}{I_2 - I{limit}} \right)$$ (12)

-The worst case response time to an over-current condition is the sum of the sampling interval (see Table 5) and the smoothing filter lag, t{laq} from the equation above.
+The worst case response time to an over-current condition is the sum of the sampling interval (see Table 5) and the smoothing filter lag, $t{lag}$ from the equation above.